veprogames/veprogames.github.io/content/posts/how-to-setup-arch-linux-with-btrfs-and-fde.md

 In the GRUB_CMDLINE_LINUX_DEFAULT, add:
 `cryptdevice=PARTUUID=<the value we got>:rootcrypt root=/dev/mapper/rootcrypt`

-cryptdevice=... means that the LUKS Volume will be luksOpened to /dev/mapper/rootcrypt after the Passphrease was successfully input. root=... says where the partition with the / mountpoint resides.
+cryptdevice=... means that the LUKS Volume will be luksOpened to `/dev/mapper/rootcrypt` after the Passphrease was successfully input. root=... says where the partition with the / mountpoint resides.

-While we're at it, uncomment GRUB_DISABLE_SUBMENU=y and GRUB_SAVEDEFAULT=true, so your decisions will be remembered.
+While we're at it, uncomment `GRUB_DISABLE_SUBMENU=y`, `GRUB_SAVEDEFAULT=true` and `GRUB_DEFAULT=saved`, so your decisions will be remembered.

 Now generate the GRUB configuration: